Chloemh48/wk_project1/readme.txt

 To use the script, you need to provide two command line arguments: the source file (file1) and the destination file (file2).
 The command should be structured as follows:

 Copy code
-python script_name.py file1 file2
+python wp1.py file1 file2
-Replace script_name.py with the actual name of your Python script, file1 with the path to the source file, and file2 with the path to the destination file.
+Replace wp1.py with the actual name of your Python script, file1 with the path to the source file, and file2 with the path to the destination file.

 Example:
-python script_name.py source.bin destination.bin
+python wp1.py file1 file2
 This command will take the contents of source.bin, reverse the order of the bytes, and then write them to destination.bin.

 Important Notes: